If you don't find the answer below,

 ★ What does CE mean?

-This means that the toy complies with basic requirements, for example, health, safety, function, environment and that the prescribed control procedure has been followed.
-Kid’s Concept constantly works with safety and follows the safety requirements that are developed gradually.
+This means that the toy complies with basic requirements, such as health, safety, function, environment, and the prescribed control procedure has been followed.
+Kid’s Concept constantly works with safety and follows the safety requirements developed gradually.
 We also receive information and advice from the authorities that control the safety of toys.

 ★ Is your furniture CE marked?

 CE marking is only for toys.
 We have several items that aren’t toys, such as chairs and clothes hangers.
-There is therefore no CE marking on these products, as it is not required according to EU standards.
-But on the other hand, we think it is important to always put warning texts on the products where it is needed.
+There is, therefore, no CE marking on these products, as it is not required according to EU standards.
+But on the other hand, we think it is important to always put warning texts on the products where needed.
 These can be products that, for example, contain small parts and that are not approved for children under 3 years.

 ★ Do your products contain phthalates?